cc-archive/vocabulary-legacy/src/tokens/Fonts/Fonts.md

 In each of these sizes, Vocabulary uses provides three distinct font weights, namely light, normal and bold.

+The examples below demonstrate font weights on 'Fira Sans'.

 ```jsx
 <Fonts property="weight"/>